it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 ### Version 2

-I would like to invite you to a remote lecture class as part of the course **Programming Technologies**.
+I would like to invite you to a remote project classes as part of the course **Programming Technologies**.
 Details below.

 - [14:45 Monday 1 March 2021Lecture class invitation](https://ife.edu.p.lodz.pl/mod/forum/discuss.php?d=3425#p4895)